 An employee must be paid in full within 48 hours of being terminated or laid off, excluding Saturdays, Sundays and holidays.
-If an employee resigns he or she must be paid in full within six days.
+If an employee resigns they must be paid in full within six days.

 ARTICLE 26 - CLASSIFICATION AND RECLASSIFICATION

 26.1 New Classifications